 This component of an IWMS deals with management of the real estate assets themselves including the purchase, sale and leasing operations.
-A primary focus of this element of an IWMS is financial management, including financial planning and analysis, transaction management, lease analysis, tax accounting and real estate portfolio management.2.
-Project Management
+A primary focus of this element of an IWMS is financial management, including financial planning and analysis, transaction management, lease analysis, tax accounting and real estate portfolio management.

 The project management element of an IWMS deals with larger project (or capital) works.
 This may include an upgrade to existing facilities, the building of additional space or a reconfiguration.
-This element is centred around functions such as payment scheduling, bid management, project management (including project documentation storage and critical path analysis) and procurement.3.
-Space Management
+This element is centred around functions such as payment scheduling, bid management, project management (including project documentation storage and critical path analysis) and procurement.

 Space management is primarily concerned with space utilisation and optimisation.
-As such, this module may include functionality related to move management, resource handling, drawing handling and scenario analysis and building information modelling (BIM) and computer aided design (CAD) integrations.4.
-Maintenance Management
+As such, this module may include functionality related to move management, resource handling, drawing handling and scenario analysis and building information modelling (BIM) and computer aided design (CAD) integrations.

 IWMS will often have functionality focused on reducing resource consumption (for example water and power) and emissions.
 This may involve integrations with building management systems (BMS) or IoT sensors and will typically process and provide output around energy consumption benchmarking, occupancy and other sustainability metrics.